So you’ve decided to start a new business. You’ve come up with your logo and brand identity.

 Even after you’ve asked an agency about pricing, there is still one last piece of financial business to inquire about.

-Sometimes, an agency has a secret list of fees and charges that they issue, and they don’t always tell you about them.
+Sometimes, an agency has a secret list of fees they issue, and they don’t always tell you about them.

 They might be in the fine print of your contract, or they might not list fees anywhere at all.
 But if you hire an agency without asking about surprise fees, you could quickly find yourself over-budget with a website that you don’t like.

-That’s why it’s essential that you talk to your agency about their policy on fees.
+That’s why you must talk to your agency about their policy on fees.

 - Do they charge for making unscheduled updates to the site?